 A dental band looks like a metal belt placed entirely around the tooth.
 These are normally only used when we need to do some “heavy lifting,” so having one dislodged for an extended period of time can delay your results.
 The band can also trap food and bacteria against the tooth, increasing your risk of decay, so we’ll want to see you as soon as possible.

-Injuries While Wearing Braces
+Injuries While Wearing Your Orthodontics

 If you experienced an injury while wearing braces, try to determine the extent of the injury: whether it’s just to your soft tissue like cheeks and lips, or if the teeth have been damaged, loosened, or dislodged.
 Contact us right away to let us know the state of the injury, and we will recommend an appropriate response.